lf-edge/ekuiper/docs/en_US/guide/sources/builtin/mqtt.md

 - `certificationPath`:  Specifies the path to the certificate, for example: `d3807d9fa5-certificate.pem`.
 This can be an absolute or relative path.
 The base path for a relative address depends on where the `kuiperd` command is executed.
   - If executed as `bin/kuiperd` from `/var/kuiper`, the base is `/var/kuiper`.
   - If executed as `./kuiperd` from `/var/kuiper/bin`, the base is `/var/kuiper/bin`.
-- `privateKeyPath`: The location of the private key path, for example:  `d3807d9fa5-private.pem.key`.
+- `privateKeyPath`: The location of the private key path, for example d3807d9fa5-private.pem.key`.
 It can be an absolute path or a relative path.
 For more detailed information, please refer to `certificationPath`.
 - `rootCaPath`: The location of root ca path.
 It can be an absolute path, or a relative path.
 - `insecureSkipVerify`: Controls whether to skip certificate verification.
-If set to `true`, verification is skipped; otherwise, the certificate is verified."
+If set to `true`, verification is skipped; otherwise, the certificate is verified.

 ### **Connection Reusability**

-- `connectionSelector`: Specify the stream to reuse the connection to the MQTT broker.
+- `connectionSelector`: Specify the stream to reuse the connection to the MQTT broker, for example, `mqtt.localConnection` in the below example.
+Note: The connection profile is located in `connections/connection.yaml`.
 For a detailed explanation of the connection selection, see [Connection Selector](../../connector.md#connection-selector).
-For example, `mqtt.localConnection` in the below example.

   ```yaml
   #Global MQTT configurations